revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 After replacing the string: An Apple a Day Keeps the Doctor Away.

 </blockquote>

 </details>

 ---

-9. Fyodor combined multiple lines of text into a single line in python.Which delimiter is used to do that?
+9.Fyodor combined multiple lines of text into a single line in python.Which delimiter is used to do that?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)